 Even though the use of paper checks for business payments has been slowly declining, most US companies are still using them for 50 percent or more of their vendor payments.
-There’s a huge opportunity for process efficiency and cost savings by cutting back on checks and automating payments with cloud technology—even bigger than most organizations realize.
+There’s a huge opportunity for process efficiency and cost savings by cutting back on paying by checks and automating payments with cloud technology—even bigger than most organizations realize.

 According to companies and analyst firms that have done the math, the cost is anywhere between $3 and $5 per check, depending on the organization.
 This includes line items like check stock, envelopes, ink, printers, postage, and the time of the person who’s dedicated to tasks such as check printing, envelope stuffing, and the mailing process.
 There are also several costs not as visible that take a lot of time to peel apart and understand.

-Most organizations don’t try to add up the obvious costs, let alone the hidden ones, because they see check writing as a cost of doing business.
+Most organizations don’t try to add up the obvious costs, let alone the hidden ones, because they see paying by check as a cost of doing business.
 Other organizations don’t believe they have any viable alternatives.
 While this was true for a long time, with today’s technology, it no longer is.
 When you wrap in the hidden costs of check writing, the ROI of automating payments is probably double what you thought.
 There are at least eight hidden costs that can drive that true cost of check writing up dramatically, hurting your business in the process.

 1. Payment errors.
 Payment errors are a big part of the AP process.
 According to research by Glenbrook partners, errors affect anywhere from 4% – 29% of payments.
 Error rates tend to be higher in industries where there are multiple locations, many small suppliers, and high AP turnover.
 Chasing these errors down, figuring out what went wrong, where the money is, and correcting them is a significant part of AP’s workload.
 I’ve rarely seen anybody put a number on these costs.

 2. Late payments.
 Working with paper slows down the AP process so much that it can be a struggle to turn around payments fast enough to avoid late payment fees and interest costs.
 But paying late can also cost you in terms of your relationships with vendors.
 In industries such as construction, where you’re working with many contactors and small vendors that are dependent on the timing of payment, consistently paying on-time can set you apart from the pack and help you attract the best vendors at the best prices.
-Conversely, if you’re perpetually late in paying, vendors will be more reluctant to work with you. .
+Conversely, if you’re perpetually late in paying by check, vendors will be more reluctant to work with you.